-It is paramount that caution signs are posted as a protective measure, warning people of the dangers.
+It is paramount that caution signs or warning signs are posted as a protective measure, warning people of the dangers.
 Remember that signs, unfortunately, do not eliminate liability, but think of signs as an additional line of defense to deter unwanted visitors.

 Your “welcome mat.”

 What kind of welcome mats are you laying out for homebuyers and agents?
 Does an unsteady plank leading from the dirt into the front door invite visitors to assume an unnecessary risk?

 It’s important to ensure that every home has a sturdy entranceway as early as possible.
 If the home has a garage, block the front door with yellow tape and construct a sturdy entranceway through the garage.
 With the exception of inspectors, remember that these visitors know far less about the dangers of construction and the hazards it presents.
 Never assume a hazard should be obvious to the visitor.
 Even for those familiar with the hazards, such as inspectors, your attention to hazards could save a life.